Klein operator and the Numbers of independent Traces and Supertraces on the Superalgebra of Observables of Rational Calogero Model based on the Root System: Inequality Theorem

 Let $ T(\R) = S(\R)$.
-Then the decomposition of $\R$ in the sum of irreducible root systems does not contain root systems from Table of Section \ref{ne=}, namely $A_n$ ($n\ge 2$), $D_{2n+1}$ ($n\ge 1$), $E_6$, because $ T(\R_i) < S(\R_i)$ for all these root systems.
-So, this decomposition contains the root systems listed in Table of Section \ref{=} only, each of these groups has the element $(-I)$ and direct product of all these $(-I)$ is $(-I)$ in $W(\R)$.
+Then the decomposition of $\R$ in the sum of irreducible root systems does not contain root systems from Table \ref{ne=}, namely $A_0$, $A_n$ for $n\ge 2$, $D_{2n+1}$ for $n\ge 1$ and $E_6$, because $ T(\R_i) < S(\R_i)$ for all these root systems.
+So, this decomposition contains the root systems listed in Table \ref{=} only, each of these groups has the element $-I$ and the direct product of all these $-I$s is $-I$ in $W(\R)$.